Modelur/docs/docs/quickstart.md

 #### Step 1 - Initialize Modelur model and configure it

 Let's start from the very beginning.
-With SketchUp open you can initialize Modelur by clicking on a blue Modelur icon in toolbar or via SketchUp menu _Extensions → Modelur → Initialize Modelur_ (as shown in [Initialize Modelur](#initialize_modelur) section).
+With SketchUp open you can initialize Modelur by clicking on a blue Modelur icon in toolbar or via SketchUp menu _Extensions → Modelur → Initialize Modelur_ (as shown in [Initialize Modelur](quickstart#initialize_modelur) section).
 Once initialized, go to Options menu to set Modelur UI Language and dimension units (meters or feet) according to your needs (Figure 3.04).

  ![Modelur_options_menu](img/modelur_ui_options_annotated.png)

-<figcaption>Figure 3.04 -  Inside Options menu you can set preferred language, dimension units, default shape when Buildings are created, etc. You can find detailed information about all Options [here](#user-interface-owerview).</figcaption>
+<figcaption>Figure 3.04 -  Inside Options menu you can set preferred language, dimension units, default shape when Buildings are created, etc. You can find detailed information about all Options in Reference  → Menu  → Options section .</figcaption>

 #### Step 2 - Create Modelur Building